aivarsk/aivarsk.github.io/_posts/2025-05-30-python-json-apples-and-oranges.md

 - [ultrajson](https://github.com/ultrajson/ultrajson) gives you `OverflowError: Maximum recursion level reached`
 - [orjson](https://github.com/ijl/orjson) gives you a `TypeError: Recursion limit reached`

 Is it worth it?
+I don't think so.
+Catching the `RecursionError` and raising a `ValueError` for backward compatibility would be much easier.
+I will try to make a patch that improves the Python and also removes some code but [exception notes](https://docs.python.org/3/library/exceptions.html#BaseException.__notes__) and the Python JSON encoder tests around that do not make that easy.

-You can make the Python JSON encoder around 15% faster by turning off the check for circular references like this:
+In the meanwhile, you can make the Python JSON encoder around 15% faster by turning off the check for circular references like this:

 ```python
 json.dumps(data, check_circular=False)
 ```

-I don't think so.
-Catching the `RecursionError` and raising a `ValueError` for backward compatibility would be much easier.
-I will try to make a patch that improves the Python and also removes some code but [exception notes](https://docs.python.org/3/library/exceptions.html#BaseException.__notes__) and the Python JSON encoder tests around that do not make that easy.